muratkeremozcan/rocket-cypress/test-plan.md

 Preview & Prod: you can automate in these stages by running a subset or full suite of tests.
 This depends on the needs of the SUT.
 Pay attention to states that have to be setup, users that have to created and ensure that the test execution does not impact analytics.

 Collaborate strongly with the devOps team in all pipeline automation activities to ensure performant and lean test execution.
 Utilize parallel pipelines and load balancing to speed up tests.
 Some frameworks offer this as a service, at minimal you can specify what specs should be run in which CI machine and execute in parallel to reduce pipeline execution time.
+Pipeline execution duration must always take precedence over local execution duration.

 ### **Test data, deliverables and documentation**
 All test data and deliverables will be stored in the repository and the pipeline execution results.
+If a test management tool easily integrates with the automation environment without requiring overhead in maintenance, it can be utilized.

 Documentation of test designs, test processes can be in its own repository.